-Although states B, C, and D pay hospitals roughly 100 percent of Medicaid costs, they differ in their use of supplemental payments.
+Although states B, C, and D each pay hospitals roughly 100 percent of Medicaid costs, they differ in their use of supplemental payments.
 State B makes relatively small supplemental payments, while states C and D make relatively large supplemental payments to pay for Medicaid shortfall.
-However, state C makes more DSH payments than non-DSH supplemental payments, while state D makes more non-DSH supplemental payments than DSH payments.
+However, state D makes more DSH payments than non-DSH supplemental payments, while state C makes more non-DSH supplemental payments than DSH payments.

-State E is an example of a state that appears to pay hospitals well above their costs of serving Medicaid patients.
-However, in this case, total payments to hospitals in the state are 95 percent of hospital costs for Medicaid and uninsured patients.
-As a result, it is likely that state E is also using Medicaid supplemental payments to pay for care provided to uninsured individuals.
+State E is an example of a state that appears to pay hospitals well above the cost of serving Medicaid patients.
+However, total payments only cover 80 percent of hospital costs when both Medicaid and uninsured patients are included.
+It is likely that state E is using Medicaid supplemental payments to pay for care provided to uninsured individuals as well as Medicaid shortfall.